General Coffee Preparation Points

 The following sections touch on some of the general points we recommend for making a delightfully flavorful cup of coffee.
 They are simply starting points, so have fun and experiment with them to come up with the combination that best meets your taste preferences.

 To preserve the flavor of your coffee beans, you must protect them from moisture, light, and above all, air.
-That’s why at Seattle’s Best Coffee, we package our beans still warm from the roaster in our special flavor-lock valve bags.
+We package our beans still warm from the roaster in our special flavor-lock valve bags.

 To ensure you experience all the unique flavors of our coffees, take the following steps when storing your coffee: Always keep your coffee in an airtight, opaque container and store in a cool, dark place between 50 and 70 degrees Fahrenheit.